SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintB/us007/Readme.md

-# US007 - Register the overhaul of a vehicle
+# US007 - Register the check-up of a vehicle

 [Requirements Engineering](01.requirements-engineering/Readme.md)